-Coming in at 3 pounds, 14 ounces, the Clip Flashlight 2 is actually the lightest tent in this review, making it a nice option for the backcountry.
+Coming in at 3 pounds, 14 ounces, the Clip Flashlight 2 is the lightest tent in this review, making it a nice option for the backcountry.
 Split between two people, each is carrying less than two pounds each — a very reasonable load for a budget tent.
-You will need a couple of extra stakes though if you want to tension out every point on the fly, which will nudge up the weight.
+You will need a couple of extra stakes, though, if you want to tension out every point on the fly, which will nudge up the weight.

-At $200, this tent costs the same amount as the almost-equally-lightweight Best Buy winning Big Agnes C Bar 2.
+This tent is one of the pricier models in the budget category.
 With that in mind, we think it is a fair, but not exceptional value.

 The Sierra Designs Clip Flashlight 2 is a lightweight non-freestanding tent.
 It's a good inexpensive backcountry companion.
 It lacks some of the comfort features of many other less expensive (albeit heavier) models.
 It doesn't offer a huge amount of versatility, but it may just meet the needs of a couple of backpackers who want to keep it fast and light on a budget.